25-Feb-2017, 09:39 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Fenwick's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Fenwick, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-He is capable of immense loyalty to family and friends, and will delight in making those small gestures which help other people (and pets too) feel comfortable and wanted.
-In fact Fenwick is a small diplomat in the making, full of warmth and charm and more than a little [...]
+A minor quarrel with a friend or a cool relationship with a disinterested teacher may be enough to send him into a tremendous sulk or even an "illness" which keeps him in bed and allows him to avoid meeting those who have inflicted hurt.
+He may also react rather dramatically [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Fenwick's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-He may sometimes seem deliberately provocative because of his refusal to be "good" simply to please others.
-Parents should not expect him to collude with any effort to present things as other than what they are.
-He is liable to blurt out exactly what is going on just at [...] [..]
+He is by nature earthy and not inclined to posture or placate in order to get what he needs.
+He is also perfectly willing to challenge and, if necessary, offend those who offend him.
+He may sometimes seem deliberately provocative because of his refusal to be "good" simply [...] [..]
 A homemade toy or hand-sewn article of clothing, made with love and in accord with his own tastes, will be more satisfactory than a whole boxful of expensive gadgets or a wardrobe full of clothes which have been purchased at the best shop in town.
 Fenwick has an instinctive [...]
 Hidden traits [..]
-He is secretly far more refined, receptive and imaginative than his outer personality would suggest, but as he gets older he may try to suppress this hidden dream-world because he finds it confusing, strange and disorientating.
-His directness and realism contrast strongly [...]
+And his imagination, usually disregarded when it comes to dealing with ordinary reality, may sometimes overwhelm him with fantasies of magical places and beautiful people whom he feels he will never be good enough to reach.
+The secret dreamer and aesthete which lies hidden [...]
 IV.
 Emotional Needs and Patterns in Relationships

 This chapter contains valuable information on the child's basic needs and the relationship with his parents.
-The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits. [..]
-Although the means by which he pursues attention and affirmation may sometimes be indirect (sulks, moods, or uncharacteristic clinging), it is appreciation of his uniqueness rather than emotional cosseting that he really seeks.
-Fenwick loves to be magnanimous and giving, [...]
-Although his father is human like every other parent, there is a great deal of idealism in Fenwick's vision of who this parent is.
-He sees not an ordinary man but a shining figure like a noble knight in some medieval tale who knows how to slay dragons and will always [...]
+The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits.
+Despite his sensible and practical nature, Fenwick's greatest need in relation to others is to be adored and recognised as special and unique.
+Although the means by which he pursues attention and affirmation may sometimes be indirect (sulks, moods, or uncharacteristic [...] [..]
+Since no parent, however loving and wise, can be noble every minute of the day, it is natural that Fenwick will experience some disillusionment about his father at some point during the process of growing up especially if work pressures or family problems make some kind [...]
 V. Fears and Insecurities

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future